onefrankguy/frankmitchell.org/posts/building-my-first-hf-radio.md

 I upgraded to a General class amateur license in January, I decided I wanted to build my own radio.

-Part of my motivaion was to really understand how a radio works, instead of just turning knobs and pushing buttons on an applicance.
+Part of my motivation was to really understand how a radio works, instead of just turning knobs and pushing buttons on an appliance.
 Originally, I planned to follow the suggestions in Doug Hendricks's ["So You Want To Be A Builder, Huh?"][builder] course and follow along with [Elmer 101][] to build a [SW-40+][].
 But I missed out on the chance to pick one up before [Small Wonder Labs][] went out of business.

-I thought about getting a [Cyclone 40][] from the [Four State QRP Group][], but asside from [the Yahoo discussion group][yahoo], there's not much documentation on how that particular radio works.
+I thought about getting a [Cyclone 40][] from the [Four State QRP Group][], but aside from [the Yahoo discussion group][yahoo], there's not much documentation on how that particular radio works.
 The [K1][] from [Elecraft][] got some consideration, since it's got great documentation, but the $300 USD price tag was a bit out of my budget.